Fabulous Muscles

-Fabulous Muscles is the third album by American experimental band Xiu Xiu, released on February 17, 2004 on 5 Rue Christine.
+Fabulous Muscles is the third studio album by American experimental band Xiu Xiu, released on February 17, 2004 on 5 Rue Christine.
 The album marked a change in the band's sound, described as a depressive mix between experimental rock and synth-pop.
 It is considered to be more accessible than Xiu Xiu's previous two studio albums, A Promise and Knife Play.
 Fabulous Muscles has received mostly positive reviews from critics.

 Overview

 Fabulous Muscles was Xiu Xiu's third album in two years.
 The album was recorded in Oakland and Seattle and was produced by band member Cory McCulloch.
-The album's cover features frontman Jamie Stewart nuzzling a toy kitten.
+The album's cover features band leader Jamie Stewart nuzzling a toy kitten.

 Several reviewers found Fabulous Muscles to have a more accessible sound than Xiu Xiu's previous albums.
 On recording the album, Stewart said:

 Stewart contributed the title track to a tribute CD, The Ash Gray Proclamation, for author Dennis Cooper.
-He said that he would not have been able to write a song like that without having read Cooper's books, since Cooper helped Stewart "to feel ... that it was possible to be more open" due to his "frankness".
+They said that they would not have been able to write a song like that without having read Cooper's books, since Cooper helped Stewart "to feel ... that it was possible to be more open" due to his "frankness".

 Themes and lyrics

 Fabulous Muscles is populated by dark themes, including depression, physical abuse, mental abuse, and drug addiction.

-Jamie Stewart told Pitchfork that the tone of the album reflected the events of his personal life, which were "incredibly, incredibly violent, incredibly jarring and difficult to take... and personally and politically extreme in black and white ways".
-His next studio album, The Air Force, reflects his experience internalizing the trauma of that period.
+Jamie Stewart told Pitchfork that the tone of the album reflected the events of their personal life, which were "incredibly, incredibly violent, incredibly jarring and difficult to take... and personally and politically extreme in black and white ways".
+Their next studio album, The Air Force, reflects their experience internalizing the trauma of that period.

 The album's title track was inspired by the Iceberg Slim novel Mama Black Widow and describes an abusive relationship between a muscle-worshiping Stewart and a hyper-masculine man.
-The song "Brian the Vampire" is based on a child Stewart encountered during his time as a preschool teacher in California.
+The song "Brian the Vampire" is based on a child Stewart encountered during their time as a preschool teacher in California.
 According to Stewart, "His whole family lived in one garage and his older brother ... was molesting Brian at night while the whole family was sleeping in the room."
-The penultimate "Clowne Towne" sees Stewart reflect on the current statuses of friends from his teens and young adulthood (such as Michael Hadreas of Perfume Genius or fellow Xiu Xiu member Caralee McElroy) and how they compare to his own.
+The penultimate "Clowne Towne" sees Stewart reflect on the current statuses of friends from their teens and young adulthood (such as Michael Hadreas of Perfume Genius or fellow Xiu Xiu member Caralee McElroy) and how they compare to their own.
 "Mike" is a tribute to Stewart's late father Michael Stewart, who committed suicide in 2002, while "Support Our Troops OH!
 (Black Angels OH!)" is about Stewart's distaste about soldiers serving in the Iraq War.